Sivatejareddyseelam/ML_algo/README.md

 # ML_algos
-This repo will have various machine learning algorithms I have written for various uses.
+This repo will have various machine learning algorithms I have written for various purposes.